freejacque/markdown_assignments/learning_history_review.md

 **What is your greatest fear as a WDI student?**

+My greatest fear is that I won't understand a lot of the material.
+Then after the program is finished I will be in a lot of debt and unable to get a job in web development.

 **Is this fear valid?
 If so, does it serve you as someone learning to program?**